Sep 1 • Cheron Dixon

 Masking is a coping mechanism that many of us employ when we feel vulnerable, or fear being misunderstood.
 We put on a brave face to navigate environments that feel threatening.
 For dyslexic individuals, this act of concealing their struggles can be a daily routine.

-According to Rethink Dyslexia, “Masking can have 56a significant impact on the mental health and well-being of individuals with dyslexia.
+According to Rethink Dyslexia, “Masking can have a significant impact on the mental health and well-being of individuals with dyslexia.
 Constantly concealing difficulties and feeling the need to perform at a higher level than their peers can lead to increased stress, anxiety, and even depression.”

 I’ve observed masking at every educational level, from young children to adults.
 For primary-aged students, masking often takes on a playful tone.
 A child might try to steer the teacher toward easier words they know they can spell, avoiding those that present a real challenge.
 When reading, they might focus on the pictures and use contextual cues to bypass the actual text.
 In classroom settings, these students may participate minimally, their silence often rooted in fear, shame, or confusion.
 They haven’t yet developed the strategies to cope with their difficulties, so they retreat inward.